ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 -------------------------------------

-Leverage available security tools, such as dependency scanners or static analyzers (such as PyUp, Safety or Bandit), to automatically detect and remediate security vulnerabilities in Python packages and dependencies.
+Leverage available security tools, such as dependency scanners or static analyzers (such as PyUp, Safety, or Bandit), to automatically detect and remediate security vulnerabilities in Python packages and dependencies.

 **Continuously monitor and assess the project's security.**